Kong/kong/README.md

 ## Notes

+If you do not provide `aws.key` or `aws.secret`, the plugin uses an IAM role inherited from the instance running Kong.

-When the IAM roles are used (default, if no `aws.key` / `aws.secret` is provided), the plugin will first try ECS metadata, and if not available it will fallback on EC2 metadata.
+First, the plugin will try ECS metadata to get the role.
+If no ECS metadata is available, the plugin will fall back on EC2 metadata.

 [badge-travis-image]: https://travis-ci.com/Kong/kong-plugin-aws-lambda.svg?branch=master
 [badge-travis-url]: https://travis-ci.com/Kong/kong-plugin-aws-lambda